 While some individuals may qualify for both programs, known as dual-eligibles, the benefits and services provided by each differ.
 Medicare covers hospital and medical insurance, but does not typically cover long-term care, which Medicaid does.
 Understanding the differences between Medicaid and Medicare is crucial for beneficiaries to maximize their healthcare benefits and ensure they receive the appropriate coverage.

-Dispelling common myths about public healthcare programs is crucial for providing accurate information and helping individuals make informed decisions about their healthcare.
-At Maryland Medicaid Consultants, LLC, we are dedicated to guiding you through the complexities of these programs and ensuring you receive the benefits you deserve.
-Whether you need assistance with application planning, understanding eligibility criteria, or navigating long-term care options, our expert team is here to support you.
+Dispelling common myths about Medicaid is crucial for providing accurate information and helping individuals make informed decisions about their healthcare.
+At Maryland Medicaid Consultants, LLC, we are dedicated to guiding you through the complexities of Medicaid and ensuring you receive the benefits you deserve.
+Whether you need assistance with application submission planning, understanding eligibility criteria, or navigating spenddown options, our expert team is here to support you.
 Contact us today at (667) 228-8455 or email [email protected] to learn more about how we can help you with your healthcare needs.

 Connect with Maryland Medicaid Consultants, LLC today to start simplifying your Medicaid journey.
 Our team is here to provide expert guidance and personalized solutions tailored to your healthcare needs.
 Let us help you navigate Medicaid with clarity and confidence.